This article has links to products and services we love, which we may make commission from.

 The biggest attraction is Jockey’s Ridge State Park, which is well worth walking through to experience the beauty of the huge dunes and see visitors fly hand gliders.

-There is also a large area of beach around Nags Head Fishing Pier, which is close to the trendy Lucky 12 Tavern and the athlete-owned Surfin’ Spoon Frozen Yogurt Bar.
+There is also a large beach area around Nags Head Fishing Pier, close to the trendy Lucky 12 Tavern and the athlete-owned Surfin’ Spoon Frozen Yogurt Bar.

 The southern area of Nags Head near Janette’s Pier is still relatively quiet compared to Kill Devil Hills and Kitty Hawk.